Xero report reveals small business growth in the face of economic adversity

 As a result, over half (56%) of business owners have increased their investment in technology over the last 12 months, and 40 percent intend to build on this in the coming year.

 The secret weapon of small businesses: the accountant

 The research shows almost half (49%) of small businesses go to their accountants for business advice, well above any other source of advice - only 6 percent would turn to the government for guidance.

-Small businesses also recognise the wider value that accountants add, as 60 percent believe accountants are key to economic growth, and nearly two-thirds (64%) say more skills development initiatives are needed from the government to support advisors.
+Small businesses also recognize the wider value that accountants add, as 60 percent believe accountants are key to economic growth, and nearly two-thirds (64%) say more skills development initiatives are needed from the government to support advisors.